tytydraco/yessleep/out/The_secret_in_my_parents_basement_is_why_I_shouldnt_exist.md

 Noah came to see me earlier.

 His entire arm has been stripped of skin, down to the bone, like some kind of flesh-eating virus.

 With him, it’s faster.

 I don’t understand why.

-He's only two years older than me.
+He's only two years older than me, right?

 The rot seems to have changed my brother’s perspective.